itchio/itch/docs/installing/dependencies.md

 ### activate ![](https://img.shields.io/badge/platform-macOS-708090.svg)

 activate is a homemade (itch.io-made) command-line tool.
-Its purpose is to interact with macOS in ways that
+Its purpose is to interact with macOS in ways that are not possible directly from [Electron](http://electron.atom.io/).

 Its source code is available here, for you to audit, debug, and improve at will: